James Brolin: Television

 In 1997, Brolin's luck changed with the syndicated television series Pensacola: Wings of Gold.
 He played the role of Lt.
 Col. Bill "Raven" Kelly, whose job was to teach young Marines in a special unit, before being promoted to work with a group of talented Marine fighter pilots.
-Brolin served as an executive producer and director on the series.
-However, the show was cancelled in 2000 after 66 episodes due to low ratings.
+For 4 years, 66 episodes in total, Brolin served as an executive producer and director on the series.